SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie continued, "I'm going to wear the dress Rarity gave me when I asked her out.
 And we're going to a fancy restaurant for dinner."

 Rainbow continued, "Rarity said she wants to spend quality time with Pinkie.
-Also, Pinkie wants to watch the sunset with Rarity on the date."
+Also, Pinkie would like to watch the sunset with Rarity on the date."

-Pinkie finished, "we're going to ask Twilight to see if we can use a royal chariot for the date, and to see if she can help schedule the date."
+Pinkie finished, "We're going to ask Twilight to see if we can use a royal chariot for the date, and to see if she can help schedule the date."

 "Wow, sounds you two are planning a mighty fine date," Applejack said.